5 facts you should know about precancerous skin growths

 To treat both the visible and hidden AKs, your dermatologist may recommend that you have more than one type of treatment.

-Your treatment plan many involve going to your dermatologist’s office for a treatment, such as cryotherapy or a specialized light treatment called photodynamic therapy (PDT).
+Your treatment plan many involve going to your dermatologist’s office for a treatment, such as cryosurgery.
+The goal of cryosurgery is to freeze the skin, so the AK falls off.
+Another treatment option is a specialized light treatment called photodynamic therapy (PDT).
 You may also need to apply medication at home.

 By using more than one treatment, you can treat both the visible and hidden AKs.
 This reduces the amount of time that you need to treat the AKs and reduces your risk of developing skin cancer.